TNamdarian/saranamdarian/README.md

 * Create realistic expectations of the design process and establish smooth designer-client relationship.

 The customer visit this website to:
-* Search for a reliable and skillful interior designer to enhance their living and/or working environments.
+* Search for a reliable and skilful interior designer to enhance their living and/or working environments.
 * Have enough compelling and convincing evidence that this designer is the right fit for their project.
 * Find the contact information effortlessly by filling up a form to hire the designer.
 * Understand how the design process works and what the time scale is.

 # UX
 Most designer websites increase the cognitive load on the user which might make the users feel intimidated or overwhelmed.
 My aim was to create a simple website where the information is accessible effortlessly.
 Deciding to renovate living or working spaces is a difficult task; it is time-consuming, complex and expensive.
 Therefore, people might delay it until they can find someone who they can rely on.
-I want the design and content of the website to make this decision making process easier for potencial clients.
+I want the design and content of the website to make this decision making process easier for potential clients.

 ### Ideal client
 The ideal client for this business is: